-If you are trying to recover from credit card debt, I recommend these sites that specialize on giving debt free living advice:
+If you are trying to recover from credit card debt, I recommend this site that specializes in giving debt-free living advice:

 Both sites have a members area, however, the free side is excellent and gives enough information to get started.
 I am not affiliated with any of these sites, I just know countless people have benefited from following these steps.